 Program Director: Sharon L. Starcher, DBA

-This major is designed to provide expansive knowledge of the business environment from a systems perspective.
-Classes such as management, organizational behavior, marketing and accounting provide the foundation for advanced classes in finance, economics, and statistics.
-Students in this emphasis create a business plan, utilizing prior learning and gaining and connected, high-level overview of business components.
-Together, all the courses provide a practical guide to leadership, management, and business operations in student selected organizations.
-Threaded throughout the major is an ethical employee and leadership perspective.
-The major is designed to provide a solid background for graduates to use in seeking responsible employment or promotion.
+This major is designed to provide expansive knowledge of leadership within an organization from a systems perspective.
+Classes such as management, organizational behavior, marketing, and accounting provide the foundation for advanced classes in diversity, working with groups and teams, project management, and business strategy.
+An organizational issue or concern is researched and analyzed to help students focus on practical information to develop a strategic plan that benefits the organization and/or the community.
+Together, all the courses provide a practical guide to leadership issues in a nonprofit, for profit, faith based and public sector organizations.
+An ethical perspective is threaded throughout the major.
+The major is designed to provide a solid leadership and organizational background for graduates to use in seeking responsible employment or promotion.

 - Application form and fee

 - A minimum 2.4 GPA, below 2.4 can submit a petition

 - Need a minimum of 6 transferable units, below 6 units can submit a petition

 - Note: need 60 units before starting the major

 - Business Content Knowledge: the student demonstrates mastery of foundational knowledge in general management, organization development, human resource management, managerial accounting, the legal and ethical influences in business, and marketing.
 USLO Content Knowledge

 - Critical Thinking: the student evaluates business conditions, identifies problems, and creates solutions within the business context utilizing critical thinking skills.
 USLO Critical Thinking

 - Faith Integration: the student recognizes Christian ethics and values, and the student integrates his/her faith-based ethics and values as the student formulates decisions that affect the business community and its environment based on the course focus.
 USLO Moral Reasoning, Service